davidrichardson/subs-submission-store/README.md

 * Embed all state and identity information within that collection
 * Embed submission state with the submission
 * Move all status configuration with status mongo collections
-* Track long term submittable state (accession, archive name, release status) in a separate mongo collection
+* Track long term document state (accession, archive name, release status) in a separate mongo collection
 * Create a 'backend for front end' as a proxy for this API, for end users
   * Therefore, need a client library
 * Replace fixed classes with a collection containing JSON schema, to be used in the async validation phase
   * Therefore, need a validator based on schema
-* Extract key refs (files, other submittables) from the submitted document, embed in submittable collection, use for simplified validation (schema should specify you need the ref, we extract and normalise for validation)
+* Extract key refs (files, other submittables) from the submitted document, embed in document collection, use for simplified validation (schema should specify you need the ref, we extract and normalise for validation)
   * Therefore, need a validator that uses this information
 * Archives can model their documents anyway they like (within reason), we validate on these criteria:
   * Matches schema